Think before you speak: Training Language Models With Pause Tokens: Ablations: Where and how many to use

 \section{Ablations: Where and how many \pausetokensnospace{} to use}

-In this section, we conduct a few key ablations that are helpful in quantifying the role of the learned \pausetokensnospace{}, and how our different training algorithms in \S\ref{sec:baselines} may rely on them differently.

-\subsection{Number of \pausetokens during finetuning}
+\subparagraph{Number of \pausetokens during finetuning}

-Recall that we append $M_{\rm ft}$ copies of (the same) \pausetokens to the prefix during finetuning.
-We find that for each downstream dataset, there is an optimal value of $M_{\rm ft}$ corresponding to that dataset.
-For example, on GSM8k, $10$ \pausetokens{} are optimal with accuracy reducing to that of baseline as \pausetokens are increased to 50 (See Figure~\ref{fig:ablation_varying_mft_gsm}), while for SquAD, $10$ is sub-optimal (see Appendix~\ref{app:varying_mft}).
+Recall that we append $M_{\rm ft}$ copies of (the same) \pausetoken to the prefix during finetuning.
+We find that for each downstream dataset, there is a corresponding optimal value of $M_{\rm ft}$.
+For example, on GSM8k, $10$ \pausetokens{} are optimal with accuracy reducing to that of baseline as \pausetokens are increased to 50 (See Figure~\ref{fig:ablation_varying_mft_gsm}), while for \squad, $10$ is sub-optimal (see Appendix~\ref{app:varying_mft}).
 Possibly, for each dataset, there exists a certain threshold of \pausetokens beyond which the self-attention mechanism becomes overwhelmed.